JuliaPy/Conda.jl/README.md

 Conda.jl is a cross-platform alternative.
 It can also be used without administrator rights, in contrast to the current Linux-based providers.

+As such, `Conda.jl` primary audience is Julia packages developers who have a dependency on some native library.

 `conda` is a package manager which started as the binary package manager for the Anaconda Python distribution, but it also provides arbitrary packages.
-Instead of the full Anaconda distribution, Conda.jl uses the miniconda Python environment, which only includes `conda` and its dependencies.
+Instead of the full Anaconda distribution, `Conda.jl` uses the miniconda Python environment, which only includes `conda` and its dependencies.

-You can install it by running `Pkg.add("Conda")` at the Julia prompt.
+`Conda.jl` is **NOT** an alternative Julia package manager, nor a way to manage Python installations.
+It will not use any pre-existing Anaconda or Python installation on your machine.

 ## Basic functionality

+You can install this package by running `Pkg.add("Conda")` at the Julia prompt.

 Basic package managing utilities are provided in the Conda module: